sarthakkurothe/Intervue.io/README.md

-# Intervue.io SDE Intern Assignment
+# Intervue.io SDE-Intern

 ## Project Overview
-This is a real-time classroom polling application designed for teachers and students.
-It allows teachers to ask questions, gather responses, and interact with students via a chat feature.
-Students can participate in polls, view results, and communicate with the teacher and other students.
+This project is a dynamic classroom polling application that fosters interactive learning experiences between teachers and students.
+The platform enables teachers to create live polls, analyze real-time responses, and maintain an engaging environment through integrated chat features.
+Students can participate in polls, view results instantly, and communicate seamlessly with their peers and the teacher.

+The system emphasizes usability and functionality, ensuring smooth interactions, quick responses, and a user-friendly interface.
+The application is designed to handle real-time data efficiently, making it a robust tool for classroom engagement.

 ## Features